unixcharles/refinerycms-music/readme.md

 Its a music section, with list of tunes, and each song view has:

--A description
+- A description
--Name of the artist/song title
+- Name of the artist/song title
--Flash player (it use player.swf from wpaudioplayer, no javascript dependancy) -A link to the MP3 file (that you can disable)
+- Flash player (it use player.swf from wpaudioplayer, no javascript dependancy)
+- A link to the MP3 file (that you can disable)

 The admin interface allow you to create new song and change to colors/settings/size of the flash player.